The Brancatelli File for 1995

 The abrupt shutdown earlier this year of two well-known tour operators sounds a wake-up call for all travelers.
 You should purchase tour and travel packages with extreme care and you must guard your financial flanks.
 Here's how to avoid getting burned.

 November 15: BEAT THE RISING COST OF HOTELS AND RESORTS

 Few new hotels are being built and existing rooms are filling up fast.
 As a result, hoteliers have been able to impose price increases that far outstrip the national inflation rate.
 Travelers paid an average nightly rate of $65.79 this June--12.6 percent more than they paid in June 1991.
 But take heart: Good hotel and resort deals are still available.
 Use the following guide.

 If you're a skittish business traveler, these are especially difficult times.
 The mysterious Unabomber threatens California airports, terrorists target travelers everywhere, and scam artists scheme to get access to your credit cards and your cellular-phone number.
 Unfortunately, there's no black box or magic bullet to make you safe.

 November 1: LOWERING THE COST OF FLYING HIGH

 The take-no-prisoners fare war raging between Southwest Airlines and United Shuttle leaves Bay Area travelers with a badly skewed view of airfares.
 Ticket prices within California and around the Pacific Northwest may be dropping, but elsewhere the airlines are jacking up fares with wild abandon.

-October 29: CAN SALESPEOPLE BECOME
+October 29: CAN SALESPEOPLE BECOME BETTER BUSINESS TRAVELERS?

 How do you become a better, smarter, more savvy traveler?
 One way is to get out there on the road, live the life, and figure it all out along the way.
 But Chris McGinnis believes there's a better--and less expensive--way.
 And several other sales executives in the travel industry also offer sage advice.